Golden Pothos Care: Complete Guide for Thriving Plants

 Creating Fuller, Bushier Plants

-To create a fuller, bushier appearance, use regular pruning and strategic propagation.
-Cut back long stems to encourage branching, and consider planting multiple cuttings in the same pot to create a more dense appearance.
+We can achieve a fuller, bushier look for our Golden Pothos through regular pruning and strategic propagation.
+Trim back those long stems to encourage new branching, or combine multiple cuttings in the same pot for a denser, more vibrant display of its golden-yellow leaves.

 Seasonal Care Adjustments